 Import (account data service)

-With a Business or Corporate subscription, the Customer Support Team can import your existing data from a spreadsheet into your Papertrail account to help get your records set up.
+The Customer Support Team can import your existing data from a spreadsheet into your Papertrail account to help get your records set up.

 Import (Product Directory)